JelleZijlstra/typing-spec/spec/spec.rst

                       total=False)

 The semantics are equivalent to the class-based syntax.
-This syntax doesn't support inheritance, however, and there is no way to have both required and non-required fields in a single type.
+This syntax doesn't support inheritance, however.
 The motivation for this is keeping the backwards compatible syntax as simple as possible while covering the most common use cases.